http://www.kent.ac.uk

 The properties of matter change considerably when the matter is structured on the nano-scale to meso-scale.
 In confined geometry the Gibbs Free Energy is greatly modified, resulting in changes to parameters such as diffusion, transport and the temperature at which phase changes take place.

-Much of this basic research has been carried out at the University of Kent, some of the recent work in conjunction with Heriot Watt University, and Lab-Tools are intending to continue these investigations in conjunction with both universities, and in the Lab-Tools NMR laboratory, both as research of great interest in its own right, but also as needed to support the metrology development.
-Dr. Beau Webber has also been awarded a total of 88 days of neutron scattering time to aid these studies (23 days as main proposer), at the central facilities at the Institute Laue Langevin in Grenoble (ILL); Laboratoire Leon Brillouin (LLB), Saclay, Paris; at the Jülich Centre for Neutron Science (JCNS), Germany, and ISIS at the Rutherford Lab. , to investigate this nano-science and nano-metrology.
+Some of this basic research has been carried out at the University of Kent, some of the more recent work in conjunction with Heriot Watt University.
+Lab-Tools are continuing these investigations in conjunction with both universities, both in the Lab-Tools NMR laboratory and at central neutron scattering facilities.
+This research is of great interest in its own right, but also as needed to support the metrology development.
+Dr. Beau Webber has also been awarded a total of 88 days of neutron scattering time to aid these studies (23 days as main proposer), at the central facilities at the Institute Laue Langevin in Grenoble (ILL); Laboratoire Leon Brillouin (LLB), Saclay, Paris; at the Jülich Centre for Neutron Science (JCNS), Germany, and ISIS at the Rutherford Lab., to investigate this nano-science and nano-metrology.

 Our main experimental techniques are based on: